The Daily Tar Heel

 Outside the Unity Center is the Outdoor Sacred Spaces, a six-acre plot of land in the Carolina North Forest open from dawn till dusk to the public.
 The space has a Medicine Wheel, a Spiral Labyrinth and a Serenity Trail, and is intended for anyone who wishes to walk, meditate or practice spiritual rituals.

 Medicine wheels have been used by Indigenous people for generations as a means of prayer, teaching, meditation and celebration.
 The design for the Unity Center's wheel is inspired by Sun Bear, the founder of the multi-racial medicine society called the Bear Tribe, formed in 1971.
-There are roughly 150 Indigenous Medicine Wheels in the US and Canada, and artifacts reveal that these could date back 5,500 years.
+There are roughly 150 Indigenous Medicine Wheels in the United States and Canada, and artifacts reveal that these could date back 5,500 years.

 The Wheel teaches about the cycles of life, represents ancestral connection and promotes the unity of all people.
-The Wheel has a combination of stones and planks scattered throughout it, some depicting zodiac signs, others depicting phrases like “attitudinal healing”, “gratitude” and “health”.
+The Wheel has a combination of stones and planks scattered throughout it, some depicting zodiac signs, others depicting phrases like “attitudinal healing,” “gratitude” and “health.”
 The ritual associated with The Wheel requires that the participant place tobacco on the pillar representing their zodiac sign, and corn meal on the pillar representing a value that speaks to them while on their walk.
 This ritual also involves honoring the four directions — north, south, east and west — and reciting chants.

 The labyrinth is a spiral of stones placed on the forest floor designed to mimic naturally occurring spirals that appear in nature on leaves, seashells and in the galaxy.
 The spiral shape is also derived from ancient Egyptian temples and Celtic monuments, and is believed to embody spiritual unity.

 The labyrinth acts as a guided meditation.
 Participants walk counterclockwise until they reach the center, where the four directions are marked.
-One may meditate or pray to these directions, or simply stand in silence and receive the love and energy from the “Spirit”.
+One may meditate or pray to these directions, or simply stand in silence and receive the love and energy from the “Spirit.”
 When they finish this part of the ritual, they walk clockwise out of the labyrinth and re-enter the world strengthened and enlightened, according to the Unity Center website.

 The Spiral Labyrinth and Medicine Wheel are connected by a Serenity Trail, which is intended to guide people to a greater connection with their inner selves, the world and the universal spirit.
 It features stations where participants can stop and read meditative instructions, as well as view statues of Master Teachers such as Jesus and Siddhartha Gautama, more commonly known as the Buddha.

-Gaines Steer, who has worked with the Unity Center for forty years, said that no one at Unity is born into it, rather it is a community of people that have been disillusioned with more traditional, organized religion.
+Gaines Steer, who has worked with the Unity Center for 40 years, said that no one at Unity is born into it, rather it is a community of people that have been disillusioned with more traditional, organized religion.
 Because Unity does not support any one religion or theology, the spiritual space has a very diverse group of parishioners.
 Additionally, Unity is ecumenical, meaning that the spiritual space follows the belief that Christian churches are better together.

 Steer is a member of the committee that assembled the Outdoor Sacred Spaces, and the Medicine Wheel is his passion.

-“I wouldn’t set foot in a church for fifteen years," he said.
+“I wouldn’t set foot in a church for 15 years," he said.
 "I was mad, I was angry, I had been lied to, I’d been told that the Bible was the literal word of God.
 When I found this, it was open, people danced and sang and I never heard the word 'sin.'”

 Mark Smith is an employee at Unity who helped collect the statues of the Master Teachers.
 Additionally, Smith leads a variety of call-and-response chants and handles the musical elements of events.